In this article:

 Look for a Consolidation Loan

 Debt consolidation loans are simply personal loans used to pay off debt.
-Some lenders advertise them as "debt consolidation loans," but you can also just look for "personal loans."
+Some lending partners advertise them as "debt consolidation loans," but you can also just look for "personal loans."

 - Start with the bank or credit union you already use and find out what options you may have there and at what interest rate.
 That shouldn't be the only place you look, however.

-- Check with online lenders, which may offer cheaper options.
+- Check with online lending partners, which may offer cheaper options.

-- Look for lenders that offer loan prequalification using a soft credit check.
+- Look for lending partners that offer loan prequalification using a soft credit check.
 This allows you to compare interest rates without lowering your credit score the way a hard inquiry can.

 Select the Right Consolidation Loan